-There is growing number of instability in the labor market, an employee can no longer expect to remain with the same company for a career, enjoy all kinds of excellent benefits, and retire with a nice pension.
+There is a growing number of instability in the labor market, an employee can no longer expect to remain with the same company for a career, enjoy all kinds of excellent benefits, and retire with a nice pension.
 This decline in employment stability leads many to ponder how to turn a hobby into a successful business.

 The good news is, the time has never been better, thanks to the internet and related technology,